Nursing (NURS)

 Semester Corequisite: NURS 4222, NURS 4510

 Application of skills to promote the health of culturally diverse communities and coordinate care of chronically ill, high-risk, and vulnerable populations in the community setting.
 Focuses on community-and population-level care delivery.
 Emphasis on community-level interventions for primary and secondary prevention.
 Additional emphasis on population-level care for maximizing functional and self-care ability, symptom management, improvement of quality of life, and reduction of need for hospitalization.
 Implementation of nursing care coordination/case management strategies and interventions is emphasized, including efficient, effective and comprehensive care coordination, brokerage, monitoring, and patient education.
-Formerly offered as NURS 451.
 Students may not earn credit in both courses.
-Enrollment restricted to Registered Nurses admitted to the RN-to-BSN program track.
-Department consent required.
+Satisfies DI designation.
+Enrollment restricted to students in RN to BSN program or RN-BSN/CEP.
 One hour seminar, six hours clinical lab.
 Materials fee required.

 NURS 4610.
 Nursing Leadership.
 Units: 3

 Organizational theory and management practices applied to health care systems.
 The role of the nurse manager as leader and change agent in the delivery of care to patient groups, populations and communities within complex and diverse health care settings.
 Strategies for leading and managing practice changes are explored.
 Contemporary issues affecting the delivery of health care and the discipline and professional practice of nursing are explored.
-Formerly offered as NURS 460, students may not earn credit in both courses.
-Enrollment restricted to Registered Nurses admitted to the RN to BSN program track.
+Enrollment restricted to students in RN to BSN program or RN-BSN/CEP.
 Department consent required.

 NURS 4612.
 Nursing Leadership Practicum.
 Units: 2

 Application of organizational, leadership, and management theory in health care settings.
 Development of skills and competencies for the nurse leader and manager across health care settings.
 Operationalizes the role of the nurse as leader and change agent in the delivery of care to patient groups, populations and communities within complex and diverse health care settings.
-Formerly offered as NURS 461; students may not earn credit in both courses.
-Enrollment restricted to Registered Nurses admitted to the RN to BSN program track.
+Enrollment restricted to students in RN to BSN program or RN-BSN/CEP.
 Department consent required.
 Materials fee required.

 NURS 4833.
 Nursing Care of Adults & Older Adults II.
 Units: 7

-Continued application of medical surgical nursing theory and current evidence to the care of adults and older adults experiencing high acuity, complex acute and chronic diseases.
-Application of clinical reasoning using the nursing process.
-Emphasis on continued clinical skill development and acute intervention for critical illness as well as management of complex chronic disease, reduction of morbidity and disability, the nursing role in palliative and end of life care and organ donation.
-Formerly NURS 320 and 323.
-Students may not earn credit in NURS 4833 after completing NURS 320 and NURS 323.
+Introduction of advanced medical-surgical nursing theory and evidence-based practice in the care of adults and older adults experiencing high-acuity, complex acute and chronic diseases.
+Application of clinical judgment using the nursing process with emphasis on continued clinical skill development, acute intervention for critical illness, and management of complex chronic disease, reduction of morbidity and disability, the nursing role in palliative and end-of-life care and organ donation.
 Department consent required.
 Materials fee required.
 Three hours lecture, twelve hours clinical lab.

 Semester Prerequisite: NURS 3640 and NURS 4222.
 Quarter Prerequisite: NURS 340 and NURS 422